Elder abuse is a very serious concern when it comes to nursing homes and assisted living facilities.

 - Lack of personal items and a less-than-pleasant living environment.

 It’s important to pay attention to your loved one’s demeanor whenever you visit them or talk to them.
 You should also take note of their personal hygiene as well as the condition of their room.
 Additionally, you can examine their skin to see whether they have bruises, welts, bedsores or other wounds which look like they might have been inflicted by another person or the result of neglect.
 The most important thing you can do is to listen to them and take all abuse complaints seriously.

 Maybe the nursing home allowed your loved one to leave the premises unattended (also called elopement).
 An especially damaging form of injury caused by nursing home neglect is referred to as “contractures.”
 Contractures occur when the normally elastic & flexible skeletal muscle tissue attached to the bone is replaced by rigid tissue due to immobility.

 One little-known fact about Texas is that the State passed a law specifically granting you the right to install a hidden camera in a nursing home.
 There are a few rules to follow, but I strongly encourage all of you out there to take advantage of this.
 Sadly, nothing prevents nursing home abuse better than when caregivers know that they’re being recorded.

-Our Dallas nursing home abuse attorneys have dealt with many elder abuse cases in Dallas (as well as throughout Texas), and we would like to help you seek justice against those who’ve harmed someone you love.
-Taking legal action will help your family get the justice and compensation you deserve, and more importantly, will prevent these people from preying on the elderly ever again.
+Our Dallas nursing home abuse attorneys have dealt with many elder abuse cases in Dallas (as well as throughout Texas), and we would like to help you seek justice against those who’ve caused harm to someone you love.
+Taking legal action may help your family obtain justice as well as the compensation they deserve, and more importantly, will prevent these people from preying on the elderly ever again.